vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 requirements set by Norwegian law and regulation.

 See:

 * [Can I initiate a Vipps payment with a QR code?](#can-i-initiate-a-vipps-payment-with-a-qr-code)
 * [Can I send a Vipps payment link in an SMS, QR or email?](#can-i-send-a-vipps-payment-link-in-an-sms-qr-or-email)

 ### Can I whitelist my URL for a Vipps QR?

-There is no need for whitelisting QR codes anymore.
+There is no need for whitelisting QR codes any longer.
 It was previously a temporary solution a merchant to whitelist a URL to support users scanning a Vipps-branded QR to be sent directly to the merchant's URL.

 The previous whitelisting functionality has been replaced by [the Vipps QR API](https://github.com/vippsas/vipps-qr-api).

 The API supports static [merchant redirect URLs](https://github.com/vippsas/vipps-qr-api#merchant-redirect-qr) with possibility to update the target URL for stickers, billboards, TV-commercials, magazine ads, etc.

 The API also support a [one-time payment QR code](https://github.com/vippsas/vipps-qr-api#one-time-payment-qr) for customer facing screens in POS situations.

 ### Can I use a different currency than NOK?